Dr Mark Wilsher

 My work is based on the belief that art is a social process and takes place in a socially embedded context in relation to its various audiences.
 I work in a wide range of media including drawing, sculpture, installation, film, live performance and text, and have also curated other artists’ projects for galleries and public spaces.
 Some recent works include temporary collages made from magazine archives in institutional libraries (Gallery Shots 2013-14) and site-specific work at Outpost Gallery (The Yesable Proposition 2010).
 I often use existing images and objects as the basis for my own works, as a way of establishing relationships with the world beyond the studio.
 My current research into the public and media reception of contemporary art has resulted in an article (Lost & Found, Art Monthly 2014) and forthcoming exhibition project at the Minories in Colchester (Everybody is an Curator, August 2015).

-- forthcoming 2015: Everybody is an curator, The Minories, Colchester
+- 2015: Everyone is an Curator, The Minories, Colchester

 - 2013-14: Gallery Shots, Chelsea College of Art, touring to the Royal College of Art, University of the Creative Arts Canterbury, and the University of Brighton